leandrosimoes/react-native-android-notification-listener/README.md

 // To open the Android configuration page, where the user can set the permissions RNAndroidNotificationListener.requestPermission()

-// To handle the notification received const headlessNotificationListener = notification => {
+// ATTENTION: THIS FUNCTION MUST BE ASYNCRONOUS const headlessNotificationListener = async (notification) => {
 	const { app, title, text } = notification

 	...